Sum-of-squares decompositions for a family of noncontextuality inequalities and self-testing of quantum devices: Preliminaries

 \textit{Sum-of-squares decomposition.} Let us finally discuss the concept of sum-of-squares decompositions.
 Consider a quantum operator $B$ corresponding to some noncontextuality expression $\mathcal{B}$ like the one in \eqref{genqB}.
 Now, if for any choice of quantum measurements $A_i$ and some $\eta\in\mathbbm{R}$ one can decompose the shifted operator $\eta\mathbbm{1}-B$ as \be \eta \I - B = \sum_k E^\dagger_k E_k, \ee the maximal quantum value of $\mathcal{B}$ is upper bounded by $\eta$, i.e., $\langle \psi|B|\psi\rangle \leqslant \eta$ for any quantum state $|\psi\ra$.
 We call (\ref{sosg}) a sum-of-squares decomposition associated to $B$.
 Typically $E_k$ are constructed from the measurement operators $A_i$.
 The bound $\eta$ is realized by a state and a set of measurements if and only if the following algebraic relation holds true for all $k$, \be \quad E_k |\psi\ra = 0. \ee Our self-testing proofs heavily rely on the above relations.

-Let us remark that Ref. \cite{lsw} provides an SOS decomposition for the conventional KCBS operator under the assumptions that the measurements $A_i$ are projective and satisfy $[A_i,A_{i\pm1}]=0$.
-In what follows we derive an alternative noncontextuality inequality together with the corresponding SOS decomposition of the form \eqref{sosg} which does not require making these assumptions.
+Let us remark that Ref. \cite{lsw} provides an SOS decomposition for the conventional KCBS operator under the assumptions that the measurements satisfy $[A_i,A_{i\pm1}]=0$.
+In what follows we derive an alternative noncontextuality inequality together with the corresponding SOS decomposition of the form \eqref{sosg} which does not require making this assumption.
 Furthermore, our SOS is designed in such a way that the algebraic relations \eqref{ar} it implies can be used for self-testing.